feincms/form-designer/README.rst

 database so that it can be exported later.
 An XLSX export of saved submissions is provided too.
 It is possible to add your own actions as well.

+Aside: If you need more options you may want to check out `feincms3-forms <https://github.com/feincms/feincms3-forms>`__ as well.

 Installing the form designer
 ============================